fedhere/PUI2016_solutions/HW2_fb55/README.md

 please specify them in your README.md when you turn in your github repository.
 - When the OnwardCalls field is empty, you must output “N/A” as values for both the “Stop Name” and “Stop Status” fields.

+### Grading:

+All or nothing at all:
+- 100% of the points if the TA can run the code with his/her MTA key and get a correctly formatted output.

+The TAs will do minimal inspection of your code if it does not work.
+If the issue is not immediately obvious you will not get points for this assignment.

+Working code but wrong output format (but correct content) will earn 50% of the points.

+# Assignment 3: Read CSV files with pandas

+Work on [compute](https://github.com/fedhere/PUI2016_fb55/blob/master/computationalResources.md).
+Choose a [dataset within the CUSP data facility (DF)](https://datahub.cusp.nyu.edu/dataset) that is available in CSV format (look at the format labels in the list of datasets).
+Chose one that has _at least_ 2 __numerical value__ columns. __DO NOT DOWNLOAD IT__: you must access it throught compute directly from the DF!!
+The data location may be stated in the description of the dataset, which you access by clicking the dataset, and may be stated in full in full under __Cusp Location__ (e.g. /gws/open/NYCOpenData/nycopendata/data/5b3a-rs48), or sometimes indicated by the __Data ID__	(e.g. uedp-fegm), in which case the first part of the path /gws/open/NYCOpenData/nycopendata/data/ is implicit.

+1. Set an environmental variable DFDATA that points to the data facility location /gws/open/NYCOpenData/nycopendata/data/.

+Write a Jupyter Notebook on compute.
+This will require you to use the JupyterHub ([instructions here](https://datahub.cusp.nyu.edu/documents/guides/Jupyter_Notebook_from_your_browser_Mac.pdf) ).
+Write a notebook that:

+2. Use pandas to read in the CSV file from the DF as a dataframe.
+The CSV file must have at least 2 numerical value columns.
+3. Display the top few rows of the DF in your notebook.
+This table __must be rendered__.
+4. Remove all but 2 _numerical values_ columns of your choice (you can use the drop method in the dataframe)
+5. Display the reducted dataframe.
+This table __must be rendered__.
+6. Plot the columns one against the other in a scatter plot (usual rules for plotting apply, see [Grading Guidelines](https://github.com/fedhere/PUI2016_fb55/blob/master/README.md) and the [instruction notebooks for HW1 Extra Credit](https://github.com/fedhere/PUI2016_fb55/blob/master/HW1_fb55/HW1_3_fb55.ipynb), part 3, for more detailed hints on how to display your rendered plots.
+The plot __must be rendered__.
+7. Repeat the steps above 1-6 with a CSV file that contains _a date/time column and a numerical value_.
+Plot the numerical value against the date/time (hint: make sure your tick labels are readable. you can use they keyword rot in the df.plot() method, as for example df.plot(....., rot=90) to rotate the tick labels by 90 degrees.

+### GRADING:
+You must use the environment variable.

+Your notebook must display
+- the data tables for the unreducted datasets (first few columns)
+- the data tables for the reducted datasets (first few columns)
+- the plots for each dataframe, with usual rules for plotting applying: visible and readable axes, title, legend, caption.